-Thinkers are one of six career types based on the system developed by psychologist Dr. John Holland.
-This system profiles your interests to classify you as one of six types.
+Thinkers are one of six career types in the system developed by psychologist Dr. John Holland.
+Holland's theory of occupational choice uses your interests to classify you as one of six types.
 Each type has their own values, motivations, and preferred career fields.

-A person is classified as a Thinker when he or she is mostly interested in jobs that involve theory, research, and scientific inquiry.
+A person is classified as a Thinker when he or she is mostly interested in jobs that involve theory, research, and scientific inquiry (what Holland called the Investigative interest).
 Thinkers are typically intellectual, inquisitive people who enjoy searching for facts and understanding.

-Thinkers may choose careers in science, technology, engineering, mathematics, research, academics, and medicine.
+Thinkers often choose careers in science, technology, engineering, mathematics, research, academics, and medicine.

 How Do I Know if I'm a Thinker?

 If you are a Thinker, you will probably like working with ideas and theories.
 You will enjoy building your knowledge and gaining a greater understanding of the world around you.
-You probably be interested in science and technology.
+You will likely be interested in science and technology.

 Most Thinkers do not enjoy working with people as much as they like working with ideas.
 They are academic and rational and enjoy logical systems of thought.